jfzhang95/Water-Table-Depth-Prediction-PyTorch/README.md

 Noted that the demo data ([demo.csv](https://github.com/jfzhang95/Water-Table-Depth-Prediction-PyTorch/blob/master/data/demo.csv)) are processed manually,  so they are not real data, but they still can reflect the correlation between the original data.

 ### Citation
-If you think our code is useful, please consider citing the following paper:
+If you use this code, please consider citing our paper:

 	@article{zjf18,
 	  journal        = {Journal of Hydrology},